shubhankar011/MTUNES/README.md

 ## Notes

-- Bot needs proper permissions in your Discord server (Connect, Speak, Send Messages, Use Slash Commands)
+- Bot needs proper permissions in your Discord server (Connect, Speak, Send Messages)
 - Make sure FFmpeg is in your system PATH
 - Keep your bot token and OAuth secrets private (never commit `.env` to git)
 - The `.gitignore` file is configured to exclude sensitive files
-- Backend URL in `website/src/App.jsx` is currently hardcoded to Railway deployment

 ---